Generic selectors

 Can I become a bricklayer with no experience?

-Yes, many individuals begin with no experience, often through apprenticeships, training courses, or on-the-job learning.
+Yes, there are a lot of people who start with zero experience, often through apprenticeships, training courses, or on-the-job learning.

 What is the average salary for bricklayers?